 It’s safe to share blackberries with your pooch, though use your best judgment in terms of cutting them up into smaller bites.
 Stick to sweeter blackberries, instead of tart ones, which your dog will likely prefer.

-- Have antibacterial properties that support good oral health.
+- May have antibacterial properties that support good oral health.

 - Contain vitamins C and K, manganese, and fiber.